kubescape/kubescape/httphandler/README.md

 # Kubescape HTTP Handler Package

-Running `kubescape` will start up a webserver on port `8080` which will serve the following API's:
+Running `kubescape` will start up a web-server on port `8080` which will serve the following API's:

 ### Trigger scan